angkoonhwee/Punkt-Milestone3/README.md

-==[Non-technical] Too many features which might confuse users who have just started using the app.==
+[Non-technical] Too many features which might confuse users who have just started using the app.

 - Response: